No, the customer lifecycle is not about calculating life expectancy. So, do you know what it is exactly?

 - Make sure you offer a smooth customer journey

-- Personalize customer experience as much as you can
+- Personalise customer experience as much as you can

 - Offer significant benefits for existing customers, particularly through a loyalty or sponsoring program